UNITED STATES CONGRESSIONAL PUBLICATIONS ARE OF INTEREST

 Background to the National Library collection

-You can find information about how to interpret SUDOC numbers online from the Federal Depository Library System website.
+You can find information about how to interpret SUDOC numbers online from the West Texas A&M University website.

 The National Library ceased receiving SUDOC fiche in June 2010, but the existing collection is retained.
 This guide provides information on how to access this large collection, as well as other United States Congressional publications held in the Library and online.